aregtech/areg-sdk/README.md

 <details open><summary> Click to show / hide <code>digital twin</code>.</summary><br/>

 AREG framework's event-driven and service-oriented architecture, coupled with real-time communication, offers a robust solution for digital twin applications.
-This framework allows for virtualization, monitoring, and control of external devices, while also enabling immediate reaction to changes in the environment or device state.
+This framework allows for visualization, monitoring, and control of external devices, while also enabling immediate reaction to changes in the environment or device state.
 AREG's approach eliminates the need for additional communication layers, making it an ideal solution for emergency, security, and safety applications.

 </details>